 - A 90 Day Action Plan to help you get started

 - Some great webinars to help fill in any gaps

 No matter where you're at with your real estate business, they seem to have something for everyone (even after running five different real estate websites for several years, I learned a lot from their SEO Bible alone).

 Is Investor Carrot Right for You?

 For a lot of people, I think Investor Carrot could be the most ideal way to go, but I wouldn't say it's the ONLY choice that makes sense for everyone.

 As I mentioned earlier, Investor Carrot isn't the cheapest long-term option on the market today, so if the cost is a concern for you – and if you have any experience building or designing websites, you may be better suited to create your own WordPress site through a less expensive service like Bluehost (more details on that in this blog post).

-However, if you opt for the “do-it-yourself” route – you should also be prepared to do A LOT more hands-on work yourself (and if you don't already have a knowledge base here, it will take you a lot more time and frustration to get the job done).
+However, if you opt for the “do-it-yourself” route – you should also be prepared to do A LOT more hands-on work yourself (and if you don't already have a knowledge base here, it will take quite a bit more time and frustration to get the job done).

-Personally, I'm using a standalone WordPress site with the AgentPress theme for my buying website (mainly because I didn't know about Investor Carrot back when I created it) and I'm still using Lead Propeller for my selling website and my lead generation site.
+Personally, I'm still using a standalone WordPress site with the AgentPress Pro theme for my buying website (mainly because I didn't know of any easier options back when I created it) and I'm still using Lead Propeller for my selling website and my lead generation site.

-If you're stretched for time and you need to create a great looking website that is fairly easy to edit and make do what you need, I think Investor Carrot is a solid option… but you don't have to take my word for it.
-Sign up for a 30-day trial and find out for yourself!
+If you're stretched for time and you need to create a great looking website that is fairly easy to edit and make do what you need, I think Investor Carrot is definitely worth checking out… but you don't have to take my word for it.
+Sign up for a 30-day trial and find out for yourself.